mosip/documentation/docs/helm-charts.md

 # Helm Charts

 ## Overview
 All MOSIP services are packeged as Helm charts for ease of installation on Kubernetes cluster.
-The Helm charts are available in [`mosip-helm`](https://github.com/mosip/mosip-helm) repository.
+The source code of Helm charts is available in [`mosip-helm`](https://github.com/mosip/mosip-helm) repository.
+The charts are published in `gh-pages` branch of `mosip-helm` repo which then hosted at `https://mosip.github.io/mosip-helm/index.yaml`.

 ## Versioning
 Helm charts follow the following versioning convention: